alialoa2003/EGvsMRT_ShotAnalysis/README.md

 The notebook includes various visualizations, including:

-- Distribution of shots per player
+- Distribution of shots per player.

-- Pie charts representing shot count and players
+- Pie charts representing shot count and players.

-- Insights into shooting situations, particularly from corners
+- Insights into shooting situations, particularly from corners.

-- A detailed overview of players with the least shots on goal
+- A detailed overview of players with the least shots on goal.

 This project highlights key performance metrics and offers a visual representation of the match dynamics, providing valuable insights into team and player performance.